eums/website/about-us/history/index.markdown

 > concert.
 The chorus numbered about 85 voices, and the orchestra 60
 > performers&hellip;"

-It is very interesting to read about the society in its earliest years, and to see how little has changed since the mid- to late-1800s... <a title="Excerpt from The Scotsman, 25th March, 1873." href="/assets/img/history/1873-article.jpg">Read the full article here.</a>
+It is very interesting to read about the society in its earliest years, and to see how little has changed since the mid- to late-1800s.
+[Read the full article here](/assets/img/history/1873-article.jpg "Excerpt from The Scotsman, 25th March, 1873.").

 The Edinburgh University Music Society is the oldest student musical society in Scotland, and can be traced back to its origins in a concert in February of